bips-hb/ConNIS_results/README.md

 :exclamation: Uses `mclapply` and at most `detectCores()-1` workers.

 ## Run instability approach
-To calculate the instability values for each parameter/weight/threshold of the six methods run `stabilities_<real_world_or_synthetic>.R` for the real world data and the three synthetic datasets.
-Next, run `realworld_<strain>.R` (if you haven't done before) and `example_<simu>.R`.
-These scripts will give the results of three real world data and the three examples of synthetic data which will be used to evaluate the performance of the stability approach.
-Finally, run `generate_stability_tables.R` to generate an CSV file under `R` with the performances of the instability approach for all six methods and six datasets.
+First, calculate the instability values for each parameter/weight/threshold of the six methods based on `stabilities_<real_world_or_synthetic>.R` (for three real world data and three synthetic datasets).
+Next, run `realworld_<strain>.R` (if you haven't done before) and `example_<simu>.R` for results of the three real world data and the three examples of synthetic data.
+These are used to evaluate the performance of the stability approach.
+Finally, run `generate_stability_tables.R` to generate an CSV file under `R/` with the performances of the instability approach.

+:exclamation: Uses `PSOCK` for parallelization.

 ## Generate plots
 Simply run the script `plots_for_paper.R` to generate all plots under `R/plots`.